pypa/pip/docs/html/development/getting-started.rst

 pip's tests.

 It is preferable to run the tests in **parallel** for better user experience during development, as the test suite is very extensive.
-WIthout the `-n auto` your tests would be running sequentially, causing more time to finish.
+Without the `-n auto` your tests would be running sequentially, causing more time to finish.
 To run tests locally, run:
 .. code-block:: console